Free resourceEvidence based

 4

-Use consistent locations.
-Your brain builds associations between places and states.
-A location used only for studying trains your brain to enter focus mode on arrival.
-After two weeks of consistent use, sitting there reduces the friction of starting automatically — without any additional willpower.
+Consistent location.
+Your brain builds associations.
+A location used only for studying trains focus mode on arrival.
+After two weeks it becomes automatic.

 5